Tunnel of Eupalinos: Meeting point

 The north and south halves of the tunnel meet in the middle of the mountain at a dog-leg, a technique to assure they did not miss each other (This method is documented by Hermann J. Kienast and other researchers).
 In planning the dig, Eupalinos used now well-known principles of geometry, codified by Euclid several centuries later.
 With a length of 1,036 m, the Eupalinian subterranean aqueduct is famous today as one of the masterpieces of ancient engineering.
 When the two tunnels reach within earshot, which can be estimated for this type of rock to approximate 12 m, the tunnels could be directed towards each other, but a high level of accuracy was required to reach that point.
 Errors in measurement and staking could cause Eupalinos to miss the meeting point of the two teams, either horizontally or vertically.
 He therefore employed the following techniques.

 In the horizontal plane

 Eupalinos calculated the expected position of the meeting point in the mountain.
 Since two parallel lines never meet, an error of more than 2 m horizontally meant that the north and south tunnels would never meet.
-Therefore, Eupalinos changed the direction of both tunnels, as shown in the picture (the north tunnel to the left and the south tunnel to the right).
+Therefore, Eupalinos changed the direction of both tunnels, as shown in the picture (the north tunnel to its left and the south tunnel to its right).
 This gave a catching width that was wider by 17 m, so that a crossing point would be guaranteed, even if the tunnels were previously parallel and far away.
 They thus meet at nearly a right angle.